-The market share for Redmine decreased by 0.002 percentage points (from 0.003% to 0.001%) for all sites, more than any other segment during the same period of time.
+The market share for Redmine increased by 0.001 percentage points (from 0.002% to 0.003%) for all sites, more than any other segment for the same time period.

 |Top 1K sites||Top 10K sites||Top 100K sites||Top 1M sites||All Sites|